List of Kamen Rider Ex-Aid characters: Saki Momose

-Saki Momose (百瀬 小姫, Momose Saki) is a deceased medical student at Seito University and Hiiro Kagami's girlfriend.
-Five years prior to the series, Kuroto Dan secretly infected her with the Bugster Virus and provoked her into worsening her condition, which she kept secret from Hiiro so as not to distract him from his work and due to him treating her coldly.
-Taiga Hanaya attempted to save her, but due to being weakened from his use of a Proto Gashat, he was unable to save her nor stop the emerging Graphite.
+Saki Momose (百瀬 小姫, Momose Saki) is a deceased medical student at Seito University and Hiiro's girlfriend.
+Five years prior to the series, Kuroto secretly infected her with the Bugster Virus and provoked her into worsening her condition, which she kept secret from Hiiro so as not to distract him from his work and due to him treating her coldly.
+Taiga attempted to save her, but due to being weakened from his use of a Proto Gashat, he was unable to save her nor stop the emerging Graphite.
 Before she died and turned into data stored in the Proto Drago Knight Hunter Z Gashat, she asked Hiiro to become the greatest doctor in the world.

-In the present, Masamune Dan steals the Proto Gashats from the Ministry of Health and bribes Hiiro into helping him maintain Kamen Rider Chronicle by promising to restore Saki.
+In the present, Masamune steals the Proto Gashats from the Ministry of Health and bribes Hiiro into helping him maintain Kamen Rider Chronicle by promising to restore Saki.
 After the former threatens to delete her data unless the latter willfully botches a surgery meant to save Taiga however, Hiiro chooses to maintain his integrity as a doctor and refuses, leading to Masamune seemingly deleting Saki's data.

 During the events of the V-Cinema Kamen Rider Ex-Aid Trilogy: Another Ending, Kuroto temporarily resurrects Momose, but a similarly revived Lovrica subsequently brainwashes her.
 Hiiro and Taiga succeed in defeating the Bugster and freeing her, only to learn of what Kuroto did.
 Despite this, Momose tells Hiiro she had forgiven him for how he treated her and gives him the strength to come to terms with her death before she dies once more.

 Saki Momose is portrayed by Kana Nakagawa (中川 可菜, Nakagawa Kana).

 Nico Saiba

-Nico Saiba (西馬 ニコ, Saiba Niko), also known by her gaming tag "N", is a young tomboy and professional fighting game player who holds a grudge against Emu Hojo for defeating her in a Tekken tournament six years prior to the series.
-In pursuit of getting revenge on him, she appears before and latches onto Taiga Hanaya, much to his annoyance.
+Nico Saiba (西馬 ニコ, Saiba Niko), also known by her gaming tag "N", is a young tomboy and professional fighting game player who holds a grudge against Emu for defeating her in a Tekken tournament six years prior to the series.
+In pursuit of getting revenge on him, she appears before and latches onto Taiga, much to his annoyance.
 Amidst the Kamen Rider Chronicle crisis, Saiba becomes Ride-Player Nico (ライドプレイヤーニコ, Raido Pureiyā Niko) to clear the game using her gaming strategies and discovers Emu's Bugster Parad is her real rival.
-After being nearly killed by the crisis' mastermind Masamune Dan however, she resumes her high school education, graduates, and goes on to become Taiga's assistant.
+After being nearly killed by the crisis' mastermind Masamune, however, she resumes her high school education, graduates, and goes on to become Taiga's assistant.

 Nico Saiba is portrayed by Reina Kurosaki (黒崎 レイナ, Kurosaki Reina).
 As a 12-year-old girl, she is portrayed by Noa Miyano (宮野 叶愛, Miyano Noa).